(Updated August of 2019)

 Whall began his coaching career on the amateur circuit in his native United Kingdom where he was part of the England Golf coaching staff for the Under-16 Regional Girls squad.

-In addition to his coaching accomplishments, Whall is certified as a PGA Advanced Professional and holds numerous qualifications in golf psychology, putting, short game coaching and club hitting.
+In addition to his coaching accomplishments, Whall was previously certified as a PGA Advanced Professional and holds numerous qualifications in golf psychology, putting, short game coaching and club hitting.

-He graduated from the University of Loughborough in the United Kingdom and spent time learning much of the coaching and teaching aspects of the game from mentor and former Palmer Cup coach for England, David Ridley.
+He graduated from the University of Loughborough in the United Kingdom and spent time learning much of the coaching and teaching aspects of the game from mentor and former Palmer Cup, and England Golf Coach David Ridley.

 Whall helped the Seminole women to their 13th consecutive NCAA Regional Championship appearance and to the second best finish in school history (tied for 12th) in the NCAA Championship Finals in his first season at Florida State.
 The Seminoles finished second in the NCAA Tallahassee Regional (tied for the best regional finish in school history), finished second in the ACC Championship (tied for the best ACC Championship finish in school history) and earned seven top‐5 team finishes in 11 events.